openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### test_prefixes

 List of data item names or name prefixes for the validation set.
-For each string in the list:
+For each string `s` in the list:

-- if it equals to an actual item name, add that item to validation set;
+- If `s` equals to an actual item name, add that item to validation set.
-- if it does not equal to any item names, add all items whose names start with it to validation set.
+- If `s` does not equal to any item names, add all items whose names start with `s` to validation set.

 For multi-speaker datasets, "spk_id:name_prefix" can be used to apply the rules above within data from a specific speaker, where spk_id represents the speaker index.